dr3nyl/qassignment/README.md

 - Run in your terminal: php artisan key:generate
 - Run in your terminal: php artisan migrate
 - Run in your terminal: php artisan serve
+- Then browse the app using your browser(localhost)